lpoetzel/wolt-assignment/README.md

 Run Test

-'npm run test' to let jest run a few tests for the calculateFee function and one for the component
+'npm run test' to let jest run a few tests for the calculateFee function including edge cases and one for the component

 Dependencies